Learn how to seamlessly integrate GetFeedback’s powerful analytics with Salesforce to optimize your customer experience program.

 We make this process easy in a number of ways.

-First, you can start building surveys today with our Pre-Built Templates in our Survey Builder.
+First, you can start building surveys today with Pre-Built Templates in our Survey Builder.
 We provide six template categories so you can easily create surveys across your entire company.
 And they’re designed to include best practices so you’re set up for success at the start.

-We also make it easy to customize your surveys so they match the brand and style of your organization with our Survey Theme.
+We also make it easy to customize your surveys so they match the brand and style of your organization with our Survey Themer.
 Plus, we offer a myriad of question types, which can be easily added into your surveys along the way.